-Whilst the two bus types appear similar from the outside in their placement of doors, they differ significantly in their interior design.
+Whilst the two bus types appear similar from the outside in their placement of doors, they differ significantly in interior design and reflect different approaches in delivering this unique batch of 3-door low-floor double-deck buses for the Singapore market.

 Procurement & Specifications